microsoft/fhir-starter/quickstarts/README.md

 + Deployment Prefix (3-7 characters that will be used as a prefix for all created resources, e.g lrn01)

-In order to successfully deploy this ARM template, the user must have the Owner role for the resource group where the template is being deployed and have the ability to create application registrations in Azure Active Directory.
+__Important:__ In order to successfully deploy this ARM template, the user must have the Owner role for the resource group where the template is being deployed and have the ability to create [application registrations](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#application-administrator) in Azure Active Directory.

-It is recommended to create a new resource group first and to check to make sure that you have the Owner role for the resource group before running the template.
+__Note:__ It is recommended to create a new resource group first and to check to make sure that you have the Owner role for the resource group before running the template.
 If you have the Owner role for the resource group, then proceed to run the template and deploy into that resource group.

 ## Step 1 - Initial deployment